 The global travel industry is currently worth over $7 trillion.
-It is full of many actors -- airlines, hotels, car renting companies, cabs, tour companies and travel brokers, which is a good thing.
+It is full of many actors -- airlines, hotels, car renting companies, cabs, tour companie, sand travel brokers, which is a good thing.
 Today, 83% are now booking their holidays online either themselves or via online travel agents.
 It is no longer necessary to flick through brochures calling people to help decide where to book.

 But the result of all this is that the customer now has an "overlapping web of touch-points" with huge variation across different customers and their holiday preferences.
-Additionally, the many challenges as highlighted in the text below below, compromises on customer experience whenever they are seeking services such as flight, cab, hotel and accommodation and tour services.
+Additionally, the many challenges as highlighted in the text below compromises on customer experience whenever they are seeking services such as flight, cab, hotel and accommodation, and tour services.

 Double marginalization challenges

-Double marginalization problems occur because of existence of many intermediaries.
+Double marginalization problems occur because of the existence of many intermediaries.
 Intermediaries, who do a good job in facilitating bookings, unfortunately, charge a lot of money.
-For example, platforms such as MakeMyTrip shares up to a 25% of the total booking value of your travel with the travel agent while still making a profit themselves.
+For example, platforms such as MakeMyTrip shares up to 25% of the total booking value of your travel with the travel agent while still making a profit themselves.
 It means only less than 70% of the amount paid goes to the hotel.

 Payment pain pints, scams, and frauds

 Settlement and payment problems exist whether you operate on a merchant model or an agent model.
 In the former, the intermediary takes the payment from a traveler or customer and settles with the various suppliers on a regular interval.
-Hence suppliers such as small hotels, may experience low cash flow and high cost of verification.
-In the agent model, the booking data is merely transferred to the supplier and the consumer pays when they arrive at the hotel or when they pick the car, take the flight etc. A problem constantly experienced is when a customer needs to alter or cancel the service because the hotel will still need to charge the distribution fee for the intermediary or the customer need to still go through the intermediary via whom they are booked.
+Hence suppliers such as small hotels may experience low cash flow and high cost of verification.
+In the agent model, the booking data is merely transferred to the supplier and the consumer pays when they arrive at the hotel or when they pick the car, take the fligh, tetc.
+A problem constantly experienced is when a customer needs to alter or cancel the service because the hotel will still need to charge the distribution fee for the intermediary or the customer need to still go through the intermediary via whom they are booked.

-Insecure B2B cross-border payments also present additional risks for travel industry stakeholders since the ability to exchange money with global suppliers and partners is critical to survival of the business.
+Insecure B2B cross-border payments also present additional risks for travel industry stakeholders since the ability to exchange money with global suppliers and partners is critical to the survival of the business.
 Some of the problems to expect as a result of fragmented payment networks include fluctuating FX rates, geopolitical tensions, long settlement times, heavy transaction fees and fraud risks.
 Travel agents also have to wait for long before payment is released to them when funds are held in a trust account until the agent has delivered the services to full.

-Without mentioning extra charges as a result of costly middlemen networks for instance costing customers fees 25% higher, when it comes to making payments in the travel industry, sometimes clients can never be sure about the final charges with additional charges coming later after the purchase of the initial product.
+Without mentioning extra charges as a result of costly middlemen networks, for instance, costing customers fees 25% higher, when it comes to making payments in the travel industry, sometimes clients can never be sure about the final charges with additional charges coming later after the purchase of the initial product.
 Card surcharges are still existent although they are reducing.
 Further, the card-not-present (CNP) fraudulent online ticket purchases cost the airline industry more than $1.3 billion according to Europol.
-For instance, 200 individuals were arrested in 2016 in an international operation relating to a fraudulent purchase that involved 43 countries, 75 airlines and 8 online travel agencies.
+For instance, 200 individuals were arrested in 2016 in an international operation relating to a fraudulent purchase that involved 43 countries, 75 airline, sand 8 online travel agencies.

 Scams and fraudulent transactions also cost the travel industry billions of dollars -- more than $16 Billion as early as 2015.
 For instance, the GlobalBankingandFinance.com recognizes that there are many ways fraudsters are using to survive the travel industry: the "fake hotel" for instance through websites such as Alps.stay.com, has led to holiday-makers losing tens of thousands of Euros to fraudsters.
-They go to an extent of listing fake properties on OTA’s website and using fake credit cards to make fake bookings.
+They go to the extent of listing fake properties on OTA’s website and using fake credit cards to make fake bookings.
 An OTA receives a charge-back when they go to pay the fake hotel but the fraudster will have already withdrawn the money.

-Other forms of scams and fraud are in the form of inflated room prices and supplier collusion where the fraudster colludes with hotel tocon OTAs and they raise the cost of room on the OTAs website; Dodgy tickets are also common where a conman buys last-minute tickets to tourist destinations and then selling
+Other forms of scams and fraud are in the form of inflated room prices and supplier collusion where the fraudster colludes with hotel to OTAs and they raise the cost of room on the OTAs website; Dodgy tickets are also common where a conman buys last-minute tickets to tourist destinations and then selling

 the tickets rapidly on social media at discounted prices.
 Knowing your supplier, implementing internal controls at OTAs, using payment methods that offer protection mechanisms, and introducing fraud pattern reporting and analysis are methods through which one can reduce fraud in travel.
 Another big way is using blockchain technology.